 Location: New York City or Albany NY

-New York University's Steinhardt School of Culture, Education, and Human Development invites applications for a non-tenure-track Clinical Assistant Professor position in the NYU Teacher Residency in Social Studies Education.
-This is a 12-month position with the potential for extension, including for multi-year contracts.
-This position will begin in June 2022.
-The appointed faculty member will be part of the Department of Teaching and Learning.
+New York University's Steinhardt School of Culture, Education, and Human Development invites applications for two non-tenure-track Clinical Assistant Professor positions in the NYU Teacher Residency in English Education.
+These are 12-month positions with the potential for extension, including for multi-year contracts.
+One position in English Education will ideally begin in January 2022.
+The other position will begin in June 2022.
+The appointed faculty members will be part of the Department of Teaching and Learning.
 We are wholly committed to furthering our commitment to diversity by substantially increasing the proportion of our faculty from historically underrepresented groups.
 As a department, we are on an anti-racist journey and are striving to develop the most intellectually diverse, inclusive, anti-racist, and equitable institution that we can.
 We especially encourage candidates from historically underrepresented groups to apply.

-POSITION DESCRIPTION: We are hiring for a Clinical Assistant Professor position in either New York City or Albany NY.
-Our preference is for a candidate with background and expertise in social studies education and urban education.
+POSITION DESCRIPTION: We are hiring for two Clinical Assistant Professor positions, one of which will be located in New York City and one in either Albany NY, or New York City.
+Our preference is for candidates with backgrounds and expertise in English education and urban education.
 Along with faculty responsibilities, the successful applicants will serve as Residency Director in the NYU Teacher Residency in New York City and/or Albany NY.

 RESPONSIBILITIES: Teach online modules in the Teacher Residency.
 Collaborate with Department faculty on assessment and evaluation of study programs.
 Serve as Residency Director providing liaison support between NYU Resident Interns and our district partners in New York City or Albany NY district and charter schools.
 Collaborate with Department faculty to develop and implement communication processes with partner school leadership and onsite program liaisons.
 Provide ongoing teaching efficacy and professionalism feedback to NYU Resident Teacher cohorts.
 Provide professional development for Teaching Mentors within school settings.
 Collaborate with faculty and staff to develop and implement in-person and online professional learning communities for Resident Teachers, Teaching Mentors, and Teacher Residency graduates during the Induction year.
 Assist in the facilitation of program orientations and other recruitment events.